gkcng/vertex-deepspeed/examples/deepspeed-chat/README.md

 ## Llama-2 Models

-The DeepSpeed-Chat code supports Llama-2-xxb-hf versions of the Llama-2 models from Huggingface.
+The DeepSpeed-Chat code supports Llama-2-xxb-hf versions of the Llama-2 models from HuggingFace.
 To try models such as `meta-llama/Llama-2-7b-hf`:
 1. Get approval from Meta
 2. Get approval from HuggingFace
 3. Create a read token from your [HF account](https://huggingface.co/settings/tokens)
 4. Put the token content into a file e.g. `token`
 5. Uncomment the COPY token ... line in the dockerfile to include it in the container.

-Trying meta-llama/Llama-2-7b-hf
-2xa2-highgpu-4g, total of 8 A10040GBs
-100% of Dahoas/synthetic-instruct-gptj-pairwise
-Batch size of 4

 # Set up